• Skip to primary navigation

 Wes Anderson does it again with this unique stop-motion animated film, Isle of Dogs.
 In a dystopian future, all canine pets of Megasaki City are exiled to Trash Island, fittingly named after the piles of waste and garbage found here.

 But, 12-year-old Atari is having none of that.
 He takes off alone to Trash Island in his Junior-Turbo Prop plane to find Spots, his bodyguard doggo.
-While on Trash Island he befriends a number of other forgotten dogs in a journey that takes them across the island, a journey that eventually determines the future of Megasaki City.
+While on Trash Island he befriends several other forgotten dogs in a journey that takes them across the island, a journey that eventually determines the future of Megasaki City.

 LOST IN TRANSLATION